asciamanna/asciamanna.github.io/_drafts/the-continuous-value-of-learning-tests.md

 > _&mdash;James Grenning, from Clean Code_

 ## Conclusion
-Learning Tests are experimentation, documentation, and feedback tools that are extremely valuable.
+Learning tests are experimentation, documentation, and feedback tools that are extremely valuable.
 Before integrating a new third-party library into your system, start with a suite of learning tests and you'll immediately start reaping their benefits.

 ## Further Reading
 [James Grenning](https://blog.wingman-sw.com/) describes learning tests in Chapter 8 - _**Boundaries**_ from the book _**Clean Code**_.